KostasKoyias/foo-bar/README.md

 foo-bar/build >> java l4.c1.solution.Verify
 ```

-Until now, in each challenge, Google provides 2-3 out of the 5-10 total
+In each challenge, Google provides 2-3 out of the 5-10 total
 test cases as examples.
 The rest of them are hidden.
 For each challenge, source files named **Verify.java**
 run the solution provided under the corresponding